Competition, Cooperation, and the Reality of Toxic Gaming

-“Competition” and “Cooperation” are terms that often oppose one another, and many people don’t believe the two can be reconciled.
+“Competition” and “Cooperation” are terms that often oppose one another, and many people don’t belief the two can be reconciled.

-This doesn’t mean that each and every gamer thinks this way.
+This doesn’t mean every gamer thinks this way.
 Many gamers believe that cooperation and competition are incompatible.
 This opinion is not innate but has been shaped over many years thanks to the social structures of the first MMOs.

 Social Players Aren't the Only Players

 While it’s clear that many people still imagine social interaction to be made up of cooperative players on one side and competitive players on the other, others classify these players differently.
 Some players might be classified as “antisocial” or “solo” players.
 These players prefer, for a variety of reasons, to play on their own.

 Solo players don’t try to interact with other players, even when these interactions could be beneficial to them.
 They don’t try to block other players’ progress either.
 They are antisocial because their preference is to avoid the social dynamics of video games.
 This doesn’t necessarily mean they’re toxic gamers or contributing to toxic gaming.

 On the other side of the spectrum are the social players.
 This group is composed of both competitive and cooperative players since these kinds of players all enjoy interacting socially.
 Game researcher Richard Bartle classifies players differently, and there might be more personal issues at hand, that aren't always possible to generalize and classify.
 It all comes down to preferences and motivations.
 Some people enjoy an internal sense of competition, others prefer to have shared experiences.